timigod/pragma-devise/README.md

 ## Usage

-After you have configured the gem, you can authenticate users by including `Pragma::Devise::Authenticable` in your operations and installing the `#authenticate_user` before hook, which will try to authenticate or respond with 401 Unauthorized and an error payload:
+After you have configured the gem, you can authenticate users by including `Pragma::Devise::Operation::Authenticable` in your operations and installing the `#authenticate_user` before hook, which will try to authenticate or respond with 401 Unauthorized and an error payload:

 ```ruby
 module API